 Housing Assistance Program

 The city of Las Vegas Housing Assistance Program will provide short-term assistance to city of Las Vegas residents experiencing housing insecurity due to COVID-19-related loss of income.
-Assistance will be provided for up to three months of reasonable rent/mortgage and be paid directly to the landlord or mortgage company on behalf of eligible program participants. ;Assistance is contingent on the availability of CARES Act grant funding.
-Residency status will NOT affect your eligibility for assistance.
-You can get more information on how to apply here.
+Assistance will be provided for up to three months of reasonable rent/mortgage and be paid directly to the landlord or mortgage company on behalf of eligible program participants.

-Landlord-tenant referrals
+Landlord-tenant Referrals

 A full list of Landlord-tenant referrals from Legal Aid Services can be found here.